-Each judge commissioner appointed to the Court of Claims State Claims Commission shall be an attorney at law, licensed to practice in this state, and shall have been so licensed to practice law for a period of not less than ten years prior to his or her appointment as judge commissioner.
+Each judge commissioner appointed to the Court of Claims West Virginia Legislative Claims Commission shall be an attorney at law, licensed to practice in this state, and shall have been so licensed to practice law for a period of not less than ten years prior to his or her appointment as judge commissioner.
 A judge commissioner shall not be an officer or an employee of any branch of state government, except in his or her capacity as a member of the court commission and shall receive no other compensation from the state or any of its political subdivisions.
 A judge commissioner shall not hear or participate in the consideration of any claim in which he or she is interested personally, either directly or indirectly.

 §14-2-11.
-Attorney general to represent state.
+Attorney General to represent state.

-The Attorney General shall represent the interests of the state in all claims coming before the court commission.
+Unless expressly exempted in the code, the Attorney General shall represent the interests of the State in all claims coming before the court commission.